[Originally published Sept 25, 2019 Last updated August 4th, 2022]

-With more than 100 new online game developers to enter the gaming market in the next five years and an increase in localized games, the Indian gaming ecosystem is on the rise.
 The addiction levels are only going to grow, and fraudsters and scammers are not going anywhere.

 SpringVerify is the modern take on the age-old problem of employee verification being costly, tedious, and out of reach of small businesses.
 We are trying to build a platform where the employee verification process happens seamlessly and with minimal effort required from both the company and the employee.

 We believe that employee verification is a must for any business.
 It is a critical process in ensuring that every employee working with you is faithful and could be trusted.
 CareerBuilder survey shows that a company stands to lose on average $17000 on a wrong hire.
-Read more here.

 We have built the platform with blockchain and believe that it will change virtually everything it comes in contact with.
 Blockchain helps us in building a decentralized system which keeps all our data secure and immutable.
-Read more here.

 A gaming background check is necessarily conducted for checking the background history of gamers.
 The industry has been boosting and this parallely calls for more frauds through hacking and other means alongside.